neo-project/docs/docs/en-us/basic/whitepaper.md

 ## Summary

-NEO is a distributed network that combines digital assets, digital identities and smart contracts.
-The NEO system will use DBFT, NeoX, NeoFS, NeoQS and many other original technologies, as the infrastructure for the intelligent economy of the future.
+Neo is a distributed network that combines digital assets, digital identities and smart contracts.
+The Neo system will use DBFT, NeoX, NeoFS, NeoQS and many other original technologies, as the infrastructure for the intelligent economy of the future.